 If your family is dysfunctional, you are by no means alone.
 Even in the happiest of families, there is likely to be someone dealing with alcoholism, drug addiction, abuse, criminal behavior, severe mental illness or behavioral problems.
 Almost all families contain members who do not get along with, or are estranged from, one another; for that matter, almost all families include members who are just plain strange.
-When crafting your will, you should remember to consider family dysfunction may interfere with the smooth execution of your will.
+When crafting your will, you should remember to consider that family dysfunction may interfere with the smooth execution of your will.

 To make sure that you don’t leave your family struggling with dissension and strife when you pass away, you need an experienced estate planning attorney to guide you.
 Only in collaboration with a consummate professional will you be certain your estate is properly structured, your will is unambiguously worded, and your wishes will be carried out as you intend.
 A good estate planning attorney will have the in-depth knowledge of state and federal law to ensure that your will is legally valid and your hard-earned assets are protected for those you love most.